 Dimensional Insight’s Distributor Advisor

 Here at Dimensional Insight, we’ve been working on providing our customers with all these capabilities with Distributor Advisor.
 Distributor Advisor is available on iPads, Windows-based tablets, and PCs, making it easier for salespeople to access the information they need no matter where they are — in the office or on the road.
-You can learn more on the Dimensional Insight website, watch a recorded demonstration, or see how it works live when you request a Distributor Advisor demo.

 - The role of a salesperson is challenging, but whose job isn’t.
 Right? - February 14, 2019